Rise of the Discworld

 Explaining one tide on a flat-Earth is just about doable.
-You could talk about the Earth tilting, the moon somehow pulling on the water (not using gravity though), but to explain why there are always two tides at different "ends" of the flat-Earth is something I've never heard a flat-Earther give a satisfactory explanation of.
+You could talk about the Earth tilting, the moon somehow pulling on the water (not using gravity though), but to explain why there are always two tides at different "ends" of the flat-Earth is something I've never heard a flat-Earther give a satisfactory explanation for.

 In a flat earth this amounts to two separate peaks of water spontaneously rising up and moving around the plane of the Earth with no mechanism.
 The round-earth theory explains both tides very well however.
-The moon's gravity pulls Earth's water toward itself, but as the Earth spins it throws water out and away in the other direction (sort of).
+The moon's gravity pulls Earth's water toward itself, but as the Earth spins it throws water out and away in the other direction.
 The overall effect, predicted by round-Earth theory, is that it ends up creating a lozenge shape and therefore two tides...

 8. The colour of the Sky